-Who is a refugee?
+What is a refugee?
 Refugees are people whose lives have been torn apart when violence arrives on their doorstep or when they are persecuted for their religious or political beliefs.
+More than 50% of all refugees are children.

 Refugees are driven from their homes and communities by factors outside their control.
 It happens so fast.
 Quite literally, refugees are people running for their lives.